Oslandia/py3dtiles/README.rst

 py3dtiles
 =========

-Python module to manage 3DTiles format.
+Python module to read/write 3DTiles format.

-For now, only the Point Cloud and the Batched 3D Model specifications are supported.
+Command line features:
+  * convert pointclouds (.las format) in a tileset (tileset.json + pnts files)
+  * merge several pointcloud tilesets in a single one
+  * read pnts and b3dm file and print a summary of their content

+API features:
+  * read/write pointcloud (pnts) and batched 3d model format

-py3dtiles is distributed under LGPL2 or later.
+py3dtiles is distributed under the Apache 2 Licence.

 Install